miketout/VerusServicesSetup/S-NOMP.md

  * Set `address` to one of the public addresses generated before.
  * Set `zAddress` to the z-address generated before.
  * Use the remaining public address for `tAddress`
+ * Set `rewardRecipients` to your fee address and fee percentage.
+Remove `"": 0.2` if you want 0% fee.
  * Set `paymentInterval` to `180`
  * Set `minimumPayment` to `2`.
  * Set `maxBlocksPerPayment` to `8`.